 Driving the Regal

-Inside the 2014 Buick Regal you'll find leather upholstery, a 12-way adjustable power driver's seat, dual-zone automatic climate control, heated front seats, an 8-inch color touch screen with Buick's IntelliLink infotainment system, a rearview back-up camera, Bluetooth and a 7-speaker audio system with USB port.
-A 259-horsepower 2.0-liter turbocharged engine is standard, sending power to the 17-inch front wheels via a 6-speed manual transmission (with tap-up/tap-down shifting).
+The 2015 Buick Regal comes nicely equipped, from the base model up.
+There's leather upholstery, and both the 12-way power driver's seat and passenger's seat are heated.
+Dual-zone climate control, an 8-inch color touch screen with Buick's IntelliLink infotainment system, a rearview back-up camera, Bluetooth, and a 7-speaker audio system with USB port are also part of the package.
+A 259-horsepower 2.0-liter turbocharged engine is standard, sending power to the 17-inch front wheels via a 6-speed automatic transmission (with tap-up/tap-down shifting).
 Active safety features include GM's StabiliTrak stability control, traction control, and antilock brakes with brake assist.

 Under the Hood

-The 2014 Buick Regal Manufacturer's Suggested Retail Price (MSRP) starts at $30,615 for a base Regal sedan.
-The Premium I option package is $32,485, as is the eAssist hybrid.
-The Premium II option package takes a Regal to $34,685.
-The Regal GS starts at $37,830.
-All-wheel drive adds $2,175 to the Regal bottom line, $2,365 to the MSRP for the Regal GS.
+The 2015 Buick Regal Manufacturer's Suggested Retail Price (MSRP) starts at about $30,700 for a base Regal sedan.
+The Premium I option package is about $32,600, as is the eAssist hybrid.
+The Premium II option package takes a Regal to just under $35,000, and we think it offers the best balance between features and price for most buyers.
+If you're looking for a more sporty ride, the Regal GS starts at a little over $38,000.
+If you want all-wheel drive on your Regal, plan on spending roughly $2,000 more.
+That's thousands less than the Audi A4, and on par with the new Acura TLX.
 To make your best deal, see what others in your area have paid for their Regal by checking the KBB.com Fair Purchase Price.
-As for resale, we expect the 2014 Buick Regal sedan to retain its value nearly as well as its Asian and European rivals.
+As for resale, we expect the 2015 Buick Regal sedan to retain its value nearly as well as its Asian and European rivals.

 "Larger and heavier than my 2006 SAAB 93 2.0LT 6M.
 GM has kept the feel of a real'Euro' sports sedan.
 Biggest difference for me is the twin scroll turbo and 6 sp auto trans.
 GM can shift faster than you can :).
 Interior is very nice, much higher grade then my SAAB I have Premium 1 package (no sun roof).
 This car is a lot of car for the $ (look for rebates and use GM $) refined and pretty fast.
 I run premium gas per GM power train web site."